The stability of beer

 After packaging, as time passes, the taste of beer diminishes and it can develop a stale quality – its bitterness is replaced with sweet, toffee-like flavours.
 Eventually, as these sweet flavours continue to rise, the beer can take on a 'catty or cat-pee like' taste, officially called ribes.
 When the 'catty' taste reaches its maximum, a cardboard or 'straw-like' taste dominates, which indicates staleness.
 Unfortunately, little is known about how the 'catty' taste develops in beer, but it has been linked to the presence of a smelly thiol called 3-mercapto-3-methylbutyl formate, Me2C(SH)–CH2–CH2–O–CHO, amongst other compounds.
 What is known is that if there is no oxygen in the packaged beer, then no catty taste develops.

 (E)-2-Nonenal (or trans-2-nonenal) is the main contributor to the stale flavour in beer.
+It is often cited as the most important stale compound of lager beer, because its concentration is seen repeatedly to increase during ageing to levels above the flavour threshold.
 However, other compounds with similar structures (containing both a carbonyl (C=O) group and a carbon-carbon double bond (C=C)) will also contribute to the cardboard or straw-like flavour.

-If oxygen is present in the packaged beer it does not contribute to the production of the staling compound (E)-2-nonenal; instead, it is suggested that this compound is made earlier during the brewing process.
-In the fermentation process, (E)-2-nonenal binds to amino acids, which function like a protecting group, and stop the hydrogenation of (E)-2-nonenal to a tasteless alcohol.
-Then, during storage, (E)-2-nonenal is released, resulting in the beer gaining a stale taste due to its presence.
+If oxygen is present in the packaged beer it does not contribute to the production of the staling compound (E)-2-nonenal.
+Instead, it is suggested that this compound is made earlier during the brewing process, perhaps from the oxidation of fatty acids in hop, such as linoleic acid.
+In the fermentation process, (E)-2-nonenal may bind to amino acids, which can function like a protecting group, and stop the reduction of the C=O bond in (E)-2-nonenal (by the yeast) to a tasteless alcohol.
+Then, during storage, (E)-2-nonenal can be released, resulting in the beer gaining a stale taste.
+However, controversy still exists about the relative importance of the different mechanisms in brewing practice and to what extent staling aldehydes are formed at the various stages during beer storage.

 You might have noticed that beer bottles are normally made of glass that is brown in colour.
 This is important as it reduces the beers exposure to sunlight, which can result in 'lightstruck' beer; when a beer becomes light-struck, it takes on a skunky flavour.
 This process can only occur in beers made from hops as the mechanism takes place on hop-derived iso-alpha acids.